-A. Forcible: Any sexual act directed against another person, without the consent of the Complainant, A "sexual act" is specifically defined to include one or more of the following:
+Sex Offenses, Forcible: Any sexual act directed against another person, without the consent of the Complainant.
+"Sexual act" is defined under "important definitions" and is specifically defined to include one or more of the following:

-i.
-Forcible Rape:

-- o Penetration.

-- o no matter how slight,

-- o of the vagina or anus with any body part or object, or

-- o oral penetration by a sex organ of another person,

-- o without the consent of the complainant.

-ii.
-Forcible Sodomy:

-- o Oral or anal sexual intercourse with another person, - forcibly, - o and/or against that person's will (non-consensually), or - o not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age# or because of temporary or permanent mental or physical incapacity.

-iii.
-Sexual Assault with an Object:

-The use of an object or instrument to penetrate,

-- o however slightly, - o the genital or anal opening of the body of another person, - o forcibly. - o and/or against that person's will (non-consensually), - o or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.
+- A Rape: Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the Complainant. - B Sodomy: Oral or anal sexual intercourse with another person, forcibly, and/or against that person's will (non-consensually), or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age# or because of temporary or permanent mentalor physical incapacity. - C Sexual Assault with an Object: The use of an object or instrument to penetrate, however slightly, the genital or anal opening of the body of another person, forcibly, and/or against that person's will (non-consensually), or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mentalor physical incapacity. - D. Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of age or temporary or permanent mental incapacity, for the purposes of sexual gratification.

-iv.
-Fondling:

-- o The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of age or temporary or permanent mental incapacity, for the purpose of sexual gratification. - B. Sex Offenses, Non-forcible: defined unlawful, non-forcible sexual intercourse: - i.
-Incest: non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - ii.
-Statutory Rape: non-forcible sexual intercourse with a person who is under the statutory age of consent of 17. - II.
-Dating Violence, defined as: The term "dating violence" means violence committed by a person--(A) who is or has been in a social relationship of a romantic or intimate nature with the victim; and(B) where the existence of such a relationship shall be determined based on a consideration of the following factors:(i) The length of the relationship. (ii) The type of relationship (iii) The frequency of interaction between the persons involved in the relationship.
-Dating violence can be a single act or a pattern of behavior in relationships.
-Dating violence does not include acts covered under the definition of domestic violence. - III.
-Domestic Violence, defined as: violence, on the basis of sex, committed by a current or former spouse or intimate partner of the Complainant, by a person with whom the Complainant shares a child in common, or by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of New York, or by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of New York .To categorize an incident as Domestic Violence, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
-The people cohabitating must be current or former spouses or have an intimate relationship. - IV.
-Stalking, defined as: Engaging in a course of conduct, - on the basis of sex, - directed at a specific person, that - would cause a reasonable person to fear for the person's safety, or - o the safety of others; or - o Suffer substantial emotional distress. - For the purposes of this definition - Course of conduct means two or more acts, including, but not limited to, acts in which the Respondent directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils,

-- threatens, or communicates to or about a person, or interferes with a person's property. - Reasonable person means a reasonable person under similar circumstances and with similar identities to the Complainant. - Substantial emotional distress means significant mental suffering or anguish that may but does not necessarily require medical or other professional treatment or counseling.

-Anyone experiencing sexual harassment in any College program is encouraged to report it immediately to the College's Title IX Coordinator or designee.
+Sex Offenses, Non-forcible: defined unlawful, non-forcible sexual intercourse:

+- E. Incest: non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - F. Statutory Rape: non-forcible sexual intercourse with a person who is under the statutory age of consent of seventeen.